-Pelican Township has 15.3 miles of town roads, all are paved.
+Pelican Township has over 15 miles of TOWN ROADS, all of which are paved.

 Did You Know?: It is UNLAWFUL to

 push or place any snow or ice onto the public roadway including the adjacent

 shoulder area.
 Citations will be issued by our Police Department to

 anyone who intentionally does this, so, please follow the law and push your

 Town Road Utility Ordinance.

 in effect that regulates any disturbance of the Road Right of Way.

 If you plan on placing a culvert, installing a new driveway entrance to